Buying real estate in South Korea?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in South Korea versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What is the forecast for rent levels and yields in 1 year, 5 years, and 10 years from now?
+What's the forecast for rents and yields in the next 1 year, 5 years, and 10 years?

 It's something we develop in our South Korea property pack.